sou350121/Python-Implementation_Learning-Scientific-Programming-with-Python/README.md

 This is a collection of solutions to selected exercises from  __Learning Scientific Programming with Python__ by Christian Hill February 2016.

+> If you have any confusion about the code or want to report a bug, please open an issue instead of emailing me directly.
+And unfortunately I do not have exercise answers for the book.

 As what you can see form the description of this repository,